diegocardenast/hangman-game/README.md

 - Inspirational tutorial and use of code created by SAI ASHISH KONCHADA and published in [makeuseof.com](https://www.makeuseof.com/python-game-hangman-create/)
 - Filtering wordlist depending on diffculty level created by Komal Gupta and published in [favtutor.com](https://favtutor.com/blogs/filter-list-python)
 - System exit article created by Shittu Olumide and published in [freecodecamp.org](https://www.freecodecamp.org/news/python-exit-how-to-use-an-exit-function-in-python-to-stop-a-program/)
+- Color change was powered by the Colorama tool.
+An interesting article was created by Matteo and published in [python.plainenglish.io](https://python.plainenglish.io/colored-print-in-python-93c9bd8cd471)

 ### Media